OlesiaKubska/online-shopper/README.md

 ### Author: Olesia Kubska
 ### Acknowledgments:
 This project was developed as part of the coursework for the second semester, integrating knowledge from various topics covered during the semester.

-This README provides a comprehensive overview of the Online Shopper project, detailing its features, installation steps, and usage.
-It is structured to be informative for potential employers or collaborators reviewing your project on GitHub.